ZhuLab-Fudan/GORetriever/README.md

 # Start your own experiments

-If you want to start your new experiment, delete the data in folders **file, pro_index, go_index**.
+If you want to start your new experiment, delete the files in folders **test, file, pro_index, go_index**.
 Otherwise the program will reason based on these pre-existing files.

 Rewrite: